neilberkman/llm_db/usage-rules.md

 # LLM Models Usage Rules

-This document defines how AI coding assistants should interact with the `llm_models` library.
+This document defines how AI coding assistants should interact with the `llm_db` library.

 ## Core Principles